LaserDisc player: High-end consumer models

 Certain Japanese models of Pioneer players are considered by enthusiasts to be of higher quality or capable of higher-quality playback than North American models.
 These include the CLD-R7G, LD-S9, HLD-X9 and HLD-X0.

-The LD-S9 and HLD-X9 share a highly advanced comb filter, allowing them to offer a considerable advantage in picture quality over most other LD players when the S-Video connection is used.
-The comb filter present in these players is unique and is purportedly the finest comb filter ever used in consumer A/V gear: it is still in use in Mitsubishi's top-spec CRT rear-projection television sets (the Diamond and now defunct Platinum series sets) and Pioneer's Elite line of rear-projection televisions.
+The LD-S9 and HLD-X9 share a very fine comb filter, allowing them to offer an advantage in picture quality over most other players when the S-Video connection is used.
+This filter is still used in Mitsubishi's high-end line of CRT rear-projection television sets (the Diamond and now-defunct Platinum series) and Pioneer's Elite line of rear-projection televisions.

-In addition to the advanced comb filter, the HLD-X0 and HLD-X9 contains a red-laser pickup, which significantly reduces crosstalk and picture-noise levels compared to players with the traditional infrared laser; it can also read through all but the worst cases of laser rot and surface wear.
+In addition to the advanced comb filter, the HLD-X0 and HLD-X9 contain a red-laser pickup, which significantly reduces crosstalk and picture-noise levels compared to players with the traditional infrared laser; it can also read through all but the worst cases of laser rot and surface wear.
 The HLD-X0 and HLD-X9 were also MUSE players, capable when properly equipped of playing back high-definition video LaserDiscs, called Hi-Vision or MUSE discs in Japan.